 How To Optimize Unduplicated Reach

 Let’s now look at how you can measure “unduplicated reach” to optimize trade-off decisions.
 We first start by asking people a very simple survey question.
 Using our seafood example, it would be something like, â€œSelect which of the seafood flavors you would be favorite choice and second-favoriteÂ choice.”

 Via a survey, respondents see a list of flavors.
-They then must select one option as their top choice and one as their top-2 choice.
+They then must select one option as their top two choices.

 The output of this type of study looks like the chart to the right.
 We see that “Garlic” has 65% of the first-choice preference share.
 If we just launch one flavor, “Garlic” is the way to go.
 However, if we launch two flavors, we get 90% preference share with “Garlic” and “Cajun.”
 Sure, we can hit 100% by adding in “Butter.”
 But, the cumulative share growth is much smaller.
 Or, said more simply, we don’t reach many more people by launching “Butter.”